Last Updated on

 The new year is the best time to start and set targets for the coming year.
 People may have goals to change and improve health, exercise more often, or finally take a trip to Hawaii which they have dreamt of forever.
 For business owners, creating new year resolutions could really help to integrate and focus their efforts and energy towards the coming year.
 Seize the opportunity to analyse the financial performance of the company and seek ways to improve it.

-In the UAE, IFRS financial statements must be prepared and are required for all listed companies in the UAE Stock Exchanges and for banks.
+In Dubai, IFRS financial statements must be prepared and are required for all listed companies in Dubai Stock Exchanges and for banks.
 The Firms should submit a detailed activity report annually which is audited by an auditor to the Ministry of Finance (for trading companies) or to the Ministry of Industry (for industrial companies).

 This responsibility exists to serve to renew the license of the company.
 Since the Dubai tax year is from 1st January to 31st December, the new year is the most appropriate time to make accounting resolutions for the following year.